Name: Syrian Arab Republic (al-Jumhuriya al-Arabiya as-Suriya)

 Governing party: coalition of parties forming the National Progressive Front headed by the Ba’ath Party; no opposition parties to speak of are allowed

-Civil war: The initially peaceful popular protests calling for freedom and an end to the Assad dictatorship escalated in the course of 2011 as a result of the regime’s use of brutal violence against the people.
-The conflict developed into a civil war in the course of which ethnic and sectarian antagonisms became ever more prominent.
-Russia, the pro-Iranian Hezbollah militia and Kurdish fighters joined the civil war.
-Helped by the events in Iraq, the Islamic State (IS) carved out a sphere of influence in the north-eastern part of Syria and is now being fought by the international anti-IS coalition.
-In the Nusra Front or Jabhat Fath al-Sham, the terrorist organisation al-Qaeda also has an offshoot that is involved in the fighting in Syria.
+Conflict: The initially peaceful popular protests calling for more freedoms and rights escalated in the course of 2011 as a result of the regime’s use of brutal violence against the people.
+A conflict developed in the course of which ethnic and sectarian antagonisms became ever more prominent.
+Helped by the events in Iraq, the so-called Islamic State (IS) carved out a sphere of influence in the north-eastern part of Syria.
+With the support of the Global Coalition against Daesh, in 2019 it was driven out of Syria, where it no longer occupies any areas.
+However, it remains active underground.
+In the Nusra Front or Hayat Tahrir al-Sham (HTS), which was formerly known as Jabhat Fath al-Sham, the terrorist organisation al-Qaeda also has an offshoot involved in the fighting in Syria.
+Since 10 January 2019, Idlib province has been largely under the military control of HTS.

-Syria is a partner country of German development cooperation.
-For more information please visit the website of the Federal Ministry for Economic Cooperation and Development
+Information about German development cooperation with Syria can be found on the website of the Federal Ministry for Economic Cooperation and Development.